igrowbeards/rpg/combat.md

 	After everyone has rolled their initiative the dm will start with the highest number rolled and begin counting down from there.
 	When they call your number you may act.
-In cases of a tie when who goes first matters (two characters in melee both hve the same initiative score) roll quickness checks for both characters - the highest goes first.
+In cases of a tie when who goes first matters (two characters in melee both have the same initiative score) roll quickness checks for both characters - the highest goes first.

 ###Movement
 	Characters can move 3 times their size per action spent.